abzico/vperserv-loadteststats/README.md

 5. C=300, T=60, R=1000000
 6. C=400, T=60, R=1000000
 7. C=500, T=60, R=1000000

+Thus in total, we've conducted 28 tests.

+## Large - for 4947 items returned

+**Note:** This test is conducted after the first publishment of this repository so it has slightly more optimization like JSON string generated from within DB, and minor optimization code.

+As result of such query statement will return somewhat large number of items that required server's resource to do the work.
+It's more reasonable to conduct concurrency up to level 5.
+[See Load Testing Basics: How many concurrent users is enough](https://www.webperformance.com/load-testing-tools/blog/2011/02/load-testing-basics-how-many-concurrent-users-is-enough/) to calculate what concurrent level should be enough for the game.

+I (optimisticly) use 100k visitors per month with 5 minutes on average session, and also divide by 12 hours to reach with 3,333.33 visitors / hour as I don't have clear statisitcs just yet to identify active hours.
+Then finally I reach with concurrent level of 2.314 (totally low compared to what I initially expect thus reasonable to test around this number).
+See above articlefor equation and explanation on how to calculate the number.

+There are 4 tests (with no NodeJS test as I don't have time to reflect the implementation on NodeJS to be the same as in Golang; as this is done on-the-go after first publishment).

+1. C=1, T=60, R=1000000
+2. C=2, T=60, R=1000000
+3. C=3, T=60, R=1000000
+4. C=4, T=60, R=1000000

+See results along with graphs in directory `Large`.

+## Data

 API end-point that serves incoming requests will make DB query in form `SELECT * FROM table WHERE x >= $1 AND x <= $2 AND y >= $3 AND y <= $4;` which is executed through prepared statement for performance.
 Such table at the time of load-testing has total number or records of 101447.